mlaveaux/merc/crates/sabre/README.md

 ## Safety

-This crate does not use unsafe code.
+This crate contains minimal `unsafe` code, but modules that don't use `unsafe` code are clearly marked as such.

 ## Related work